archonology/Book-Search-with-MERN/README.md

 ![screenshot]()

 ## Description
 A study in refactoring RESTful API to GraphQL API practices, this book search tool tackles the need for using MERN in search fetch APIs.
+Other tech used: Apollo Server, Bootstrap, React-dom, React-router-dom, jwt-decode, and Apollo/client.

 ## Questions